-It is common knowledge that Google is the no. 1 player when it comes to search engines but it is also an owner of the most popular web browser (Chrome), mobile system (Android), online video platform (YouTube), email service (Gmail), navigation app (Google Maps), and many others.
-Nonetheless, they are not what Google puts most focus on currently.
-It claimed to transition from mobile-first to AI-first company 2 years ago, and 2018 proved that Google starts living up to its claims.
-Google Assistant is now integrated with almost all Google’s services, has an ecosystem already including thousands of integrated devices, and is about to change the game for good.
+It is common knowledge that Google is the no. 1 player when it comes to search engines but it is also the owner of the most popular web browser (Chrome), mobile system (Android), online video platform (YouTube), email service (Gmail), navigation app (Google Maps), and many others.
+Nonetheless, they are not what Google currently puts the most focus on.
+It claimed to transition from a mobile-first to an AI-first company two years ago, and 2018 proved that Google started to live up to its claims.
+Google Assistant is now integrated with almost all of Google’s services, has an ecosystem already including thousands of integrated devices, and is about to change the game for good.

-When it comes to voice assistants there are 2 clear leaders now — Amazon Alexa and Google Assistant, with Cortana and Siri not quite catching up with them.
+When it comes to voice assistants, there are two clear leaders now — Amazon Alexa and Google Assistant, with Cortana and Siri not quite catching up with them.
 While Amazon still has higher coverage when it comes to smart speakers alone, it cannot really compete with Google when it comes to other platforms.

 The Google Duplex extension of the Assistant goes even further.
 One of the latest features allows Pixel users to ask the Assistant to autonomously complete various tasks for them, such as scheduling a reservation in a restaurant or verifying holiday store hours.
 It is so convenient that I can imagine that it is only a matter of time before it becomes a standard way of dealing with reservations and placing orders.

 A big change is coming, and it is crucial for you to consider what role Google Assistant is going to play in how your business will connect with customers.

 The numbers speak for themselves

 - There are already over 1 million Actions — apps created for Google Assistant (vs. 70 thousand skills for Alexa).